 • Do her birth parents have a particular music style or preference you can add to your family’s playlists?

-• Is there a religious practice from your child’s family of origin that will give her comfort?
+• Is there a religious practice from your child’s family of origin that will comfort her?

 Building a framework for your child to process the hard parts of her story should also include her story’s good and beautiful things.
-Otherwise, some of that beauty might be lost by her adoption into your family.
+Otherwise, her adoption into your family might lose some of that beauty.
 It’s worth considering that choosing to frame up both the hard and the beautiful will give her a fuller picture of herself and of the family from which she came.

 Consider your family’s values and culture.

 When examining your intentions and expectations surrounding adoption, be sure to think through your family’s core values and unique dynamic.
-That information will help determine how to frame up the conversations you will have.
+That information will help determine how to frame up your conversations.

 Are you a family that highly values second chances, forgiveness, or purposeful forward movement?
-How can you talk about the hard parts of your child’s story that honors those values?
+How can you discuss the hard parts of your child’s story that honor those values?

-Does your family have a depth of experience already in dealing with issues of addiction?
+Does your family already have a depth of experience in dealing with addiction issues?
 Use the lessons you’ve learned to navigate challenging conversations about the nature of the disease in uniquely compassionate ways.